Our Attorneys Protect Jones Act Seaman

 Under the Jones Act, seamen include members of the crew of the vessel as well as individuals who are assigned to a fleet of vessels by an employer.
-For example, individuals who work on tankers, freighters, jack-up rigs, tugs, towboats, supply boats, barges, fishing vessels and semi-submersibles are generally considered to fall into the category of seamen under the Jones Act.
+For example, individuals who work on tankers, freighters, jack-up rigs, tugs, towboats, supply and work boats, barges, fishing vessels and semi-submersibles are generally considered to fall into the category of seamen under the Jones Act.

 When you are injured in a maritime accident, your injuries are likely to be very painful and possibly even debilitating.
 As you probably are already well aware, your accident not only impacts your life but it the lives of the people you care most about.
 While you may be scared and confused it is important to talk with an attorney who knows how to handle maritime injury claims.
 An experienced lawyer can explain your legal rights and make certain that you receive all the benefits you are entitled to under the law, including lost wages and earnings from your employer.

-Unearned Wages – Absolute Right
+Unearned Wages – Absolute Right for Jones Act Seaman

 Under the Jones Act, when a seaman becomes ill or is injured while in the service of the vessel, the seaman has the right to collect unearned wages from his or her employer.
 The Jones Act provides that your right to collect these wages is absolute, which means your employer must pay unearned wages to you regardless of who is to blame for your illness or injuries.
 Your right to collect these wages begins from the time of your injury or illness through the end of your voyage or contract.

-If you are an injured seaman it is important to work with a law firm that can help you collect the full amount of your unearned wages.
+If you are an injured Jones Act seaman it is important to work with a law firm that can help you collect the full amount of your unearned wages.
 Employers may try to avoid making any lost wages payments to you by claiming you are only entitled to maintenance and cure benefits.
 Employers may also dispute the amount of time left on your contract and in other cases you may not even have a written agreement specifying the term of your employment.
 In these situations it is very important to take quick action and speak with an attorney as soon as possible.

 Lost Wages and Loss of Future Earning Capacity-Employer Negligence